Riley-Py/UWaterloo-Work/SCI 238/Summary Notes/Chapter 2/Notes.md

 - *Celestial sphere* - Greeks mistakenly thought that this region was where stars and constellations lie
 - *Local sky* - sky from where you are standing
 - *Zenith* - point directly overhead
-- *Horizon* - boundary between Earth
+- *Horizon* - boundary between Earth and sky
+- *Meridian* - half circle between horizon due north and horizon due south
+-